roniskywalker/Codium_/README.md

 ## Features🪄

 - It supports 3 programming languages - Python, C++ and Javascript💫
+- It shows execution time & status of the program⚡
 - Boilerplate code is implemented💯
-- It shows execution time & status⚡
 - 'Set default' feature is available✨
 - Dark mode is enabled🎨
 - It is Light-weight also😺